imaginatelabs/cruxus/README.md

 ### GitHub Integration
 Utilise many of the great code review features in GitHub
- - Create a pull request with `cx reivew`
+ - Create a pull request with `rad reivew`
  - Use GitHub issues to create feature branches.

 ### Release